-Logroño is located in the middle of the Rioja wine region of Spain, and one of the main things it is famous for is the pinchos crawl that takes place twice a day (at lunch and dinner) along a small conglomeration of alleyways surrounding Calle Laurel, in the center of town.
-A pinchos crawl is essentially a bar crawl where you hop from place to place, eating a pincho with a beer or wine at each place.
+Logroño is located in the middle of the Rioja wine region of Spain, and one of the main things it is famous for is the pinchos crawl that takes (at lunch and dinner) along a small warren of alleyways surrounding Calle Laurel, in the center of town.
+A pinchos crawl is essentially a bar crawl where you hop from place to place, eating a pincho with a beer or wine at each place (a pincho, by the way, is like a tapa but usually mounted on a piece of bread).
 What makes the pinchos crawl so unique is that each bar specializes in just one or two dishes, and there are still far more locals on the pinchos crawl than tourists.

 Malaga is located in the heart of the Costa del Sol (Coast of the Sun).
 What was once the entry hub for the coast’s resorts is now a world-class cultural hub thanks to the vision of its Mayor, Francisco de la Torre.

-The city does much to honor its role as Pablo Picasso, who was born here in 1881.
-The artist moved to Barcelona at 10 and eventually lived in France but it is said that he never forgot his birthplace.
+The city does much to honor its role as the hometown of Pablo Picasso, who was born here in 1881.
+The artist moved to Barcelona at 10 and eventually lived in France, but it is said that he never forgot his birthplace.

-Picasso’s family granted Picasso his wish of having his works displayed in his birthplace and the Pablo Museum was opened in 2003 in the Palacio de Buenavista.
+Picasso’s family granted Picasso his wish of having his works displayed in his birthplace and the Pablo Museum was opened in 2003 in the Palacio de Buenavista (you can get a skip-the-line ticket here).
 The collection consists of over 233 pieces of art from the period 1892 to 1972.

 Away from the tourist hub of the Costa del Sol and with a refreshingly authentic feel is the city of Murcia in southern Spain.
 This city boasts over 500 years of Islamic history, which has influenced everything from the city’s architecture to its food.

 The ancient city of Oviedo is the capital of the Principality of Asturias and is one of the major cities in northern Spain.
-The city has all the trimmings common to a traditional Spanish city ⎯ the monasteries, medieval cobblestone streets and massive churches.
+The city has all the trimmings common to a traditional Spanish city – monasteries, medieval cobblestone streets, and massive churches.
 But it also has something even many Spaniards are not aware of: an amazingly festive spirit!

 Modern Oviedo boasts three sections of the city known for entertainment.
 The first is Cider Street, where this traditional beverage is served from bottles held up to four feet away from the glass in order to aerate it properly.
 Cider Street has many bars and regional cuisine restaurants.
 Next up is Tapas Street with its many counter service bars serving the mouth-watering seafood tapas unique to the area.
 And then there is North Street offering fine Spanish cuisine in an elegant setting at reasonable prices.

-One of Palma’s heritage sites and main attractions that make the city stand out is its beautiful Santa Maria Cathedral, also knows as La Seu.
-Built on the site of a former Arab mosque, it was restored over the centuries and also received contributions from Antoni Gaudi, who helped make this impressive Roman-Gothic Basilica an iconic structure that showcases all kinds of architectural styles.
+One of Palma’s heritage sites and main attractions that make the city stand out is its beautiful Santa Maria Cathedral, also known as La Seu.
+Built on the site of a former Arab mosque, it was restored over the centuries and also received contributions from Antoni Gaudi, who helped make this impressive Roman Gothic Basilica an iconic structure that showcases all kinds of architectural styles.

-The inside is striking and the rose windows, the Bell Tower and the Mirada Portal are just a few of the highlights.
-The Cathedral should be visited both inside and outside, from the lake of the Parc de la Mar, where you can walk under palm trees along the promenade and capture the majestic light reflections of the Santa Maria Cathedral at night.
+The inside is striking and the rose windows, the Bell Tower, and the Mirada Portal are just a few of the highlights.
+Both the interior and exterior of the Cathedral are worth visiting, from the lake of the Parc de la Mar, where you can walk under palm trees along the promenade and capture the majestic light reflections of the Santa Maria Cathedral at night.
 Contributed by Rocky Travel.
 (Photo jeanneemmel/123RF Stock Photo)

-A dream destination for any food lover, San Sebastian is the home of pintxos, small bites of delicious food.
+A dream destination for any food lover, San Sebastian is the home of pintxos, small bites of delicious food, with more Michelin stars than any other city bar Tokyo.
 San Sebastian seems to have it all, but there is more to the city than just San Sebastian food.
 The city itself is stunning, with a fabulous mix of neo-classical and Belle Époque architecture.
 It’s the most French-looking city in Spain, and offers a unique geographical position, surrounded by water on about 5 sides.